alecglassford/compciv-2016/projects/show-me-where/README.md

 #### HISTKEY, COMPKEY, WONO

-These two fields are both integers.
-They seem to be unique identifiers of some sort (each row has a different pair of numbers).
-E.g. `55823, 11268`
+These fields are integers seem to be unique identifiers of some sort (each row has a different set of numbers).
+E.g. `55823, 11268, 55823` (`HISTKEY` and `WONO` seem to be identical.)

 #### COMPTYPE